willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 * On your PC, go to **Settings > Devices > Bluetooth & other devices**, then to **Add Bluetooth or other device > Bluetooth**.
 When the controllers appear, select them to pair.

+Note: If another set of motion controllers is paired with your PC, you'll need to unpair those controllers before pairing new ones.
+If you paired a set of motion controllers with your current PC and then paired them with a second PC, you'll need to unpair and re-pair them with the current PC before using them again.

 ## My controller is stuck in an infinite reboot (buzzing after LEDs cycle).

 This is a critical battery indicator, so make sure you have fresh batteries in the device.
 If the issue persists, [reset the controller to factory settings](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings).